 /libs structure under

-This does not require a 1:1 copy, as the Sling Resource Merger is used to cross-reference the original definitions that are required.
-The Sling Resource Merger provides services to access and merge resources by means of diff (differencing) mechanisms.
+This restructure does not require a 1:1 copy because the Sling Resource Merger is used to cross-reference the original definitions that are required.
+The Sling Resource Merger provides services to access and merge resources with diff (differencing) mechanisms.

-Overlays are the recommended method for many changes, such as configuring your consoles or creating your selection category to the asset browser in the side panel (used when authoring pages).
+Overlays are the recommended method for many changes.
+For example, configuring your consoles, or creating your selection category to the asset browser in the side panel (used when authoring pages).
 They are required as:

 Any changes you do make may be lost, because this branch is liable to changes whenever upgrades are applied to your instance.

-They concentrate your changes in one location; making it easier for you to track, migrate, backup and/or debug your changes as necessary.
+They concentrate your changes in one location, making it easier for you to track, migrate, back up, or debug your changes as necessary.

 /apps branch and then the